BlogRenting in Colombia

 Foreign buyers and digital nomads

-Information about title, internet, and access is visible before you talk to anyone.
-You can filter by farms with public deed and fiber internet, and you see exactly those.
-Massive due diligence time savings.
+The information about title, internet, and access is visible before you talk to anyone.
+You can filter by farms with public deed and fiber optic internet, and exactly those will appear.
+Massive time savings on due diligence.

-❓ How much does it cost to publish my farm?
+❓ How much does it cost to list my farm?

 Zero.
-Publishing is free and we don't charge commission on sales.
-The only optional charge is if you want to highlight your listing (Urgent badge, top position), and that's your choice, not a requirement.
+Listing is free and we don't charge a commission on sales.
+The only optional charge is if you want to highlight your listing (Urgent badge, top position), and that's your decision, not a requirement.

 ❓ What if my municipality isn't on the travel time list?

-Your listing publishes normally and shows all the information you do have.
-When we detect a new municipality with enough activity, we add it to the curated map.
-If you want us to prioritize your area, write us through the contact page — we respond quickly.
+Your listing will be published normally and will show all the information you do have.
+When we detect a new municipality with sufficient activity, we add it to the curated map.
+If you want us to prioritize your area, write to us via the contact page — we respond quickly.

 ❓ I don't know my exact altitude, what do I do?

 It's not mandatory either.
-But if you want to know: open Google Maps at your farm's location, right click → "What's here?" — it shows you latitude, longitude, and in the elevation panel, the altitude.
-It's 30 seconds of work that increases your visibility enormously.
+But if you want to know: open Google Maps at the farm's location, right-click → "What's here?" — it shows you the latitude, longitude, and, in the elevation panel, the altitude.
+It's 30 seconds of work that greatly increases your visibility.

 ❓ Can foreigners buy farms in Colombia?

 Yes, without restrictions for most properties.
-What matters is the type of title: public deed = clean purchase, healthy possession = requires longer legal process.
-Our filter lets foreign buyers narrow down directly to farms with public deed.
+The important thing is the type of title: public deed = clean purchase, adverse possession = requires a longer legal process.
+Our filter allows foreign buyers to directly narrow down to farms with public deeds.

 Because Colombia already has enough intermediaries charging percentages.
 Our model is simple: the platform is free, we offer optional advertising for those who want to stand out, and sellers and buyers connect directly.
 Less friction, more sales.